Change the World: Cover versions

 The American saxophonist Alto Reed covered the song in a jazzier feel for his debut album Cool Breeze, released on November 11, 1997, for Alto Reed Records.
-Remixed Eurodance versions of the song have appeared on the Dancemania series albums, including the 2000 compilation Dancemania SPEED 4, where an uptempo Eurodance remix of the song by CJ Crew and Blueman is listed.
 The Jamaican reggae singer Eustace "Thriller U" Hamilton covered the song in 2000 and released his interpretation of "Change the World" as a single.
-Dino Lenny & The Housemartins recorded their version of "Change the World" in 2003 and released the cover as a single in March 2003.
 For their 15th single "Wings of Words", J-pop group CHEMISTRY did their rendition of the song.
-As the B-side to the single, "Change the World" charted at number two on the Oricon Hot 100 singles chart and sold more than 140,000 copies while on chart.
+As the B-side to the single, "Change the World" charted at number two on the Oricon Hot 100 singles chart and sold more than 140,000 copies while on the chart.
 British musical theatre star and recording artist Elaine Paige recorded the song as one of the brand new tracks on her 2004 greatest hits compilation Centre Stage: The Very Best of Elaine Paige.
-Mac DeMarco recorded an unreleased cover of "Change the World" in 2015.